Week 1 Final

 - What are some of the larger issues surrounding your work?
 Cultural/Societal implications?

-These weekly summaries are what we will use to find all of your weekly work as we determine your grade for that week.
+These assignment summaries are what we will use to find all of your assignment work as we determine your grade for that assignment period.
 In addition, they are an opportunity for you to tell us how you feel you are doing and what’s giving you trouble, overall, in the course.
-If you forget to include something in a weekly post, we may not realize you’ve completed it.
-If you fail to submit a weekly summary, you will get no grade for that week!
-The following is the rubric I use for assignments.
+If you forget to include something in a summary post, we may not realize you’ve completed it.
+If you fail to submit an assignment summary, you will get no grade for that assignment period!

 In this assignment period, you should write minimally about the following.
 By the way, proper English and good writing are required!

-- A link to a reflection about all the material you viewed/read about visuals of storytelling
+- A link to a reflection about all the material you viewed/read about visuals of storytelling.
+(1 BLOG POST)

 - A link to your reflection on the photo safari (1 BLOG POST).
 This is on the entire process

 - Links to 4 different visual assignment blog post (4 BLOG POST)

 These posts are REALLY important.
-We use them to grade you every week, so you need to link to other posts you’ve written, embed media you’ve created, and narrate the process of learning that you went through this week.
+We use them to grade your work, so you need to link to other posts you’ve written, embed media you’ve created, and narrate the process of learning that you went through this assignment.
 What did you learn?
 What was harder than you thought it would be?
 What was easier?
 What drove you crazy?
 Why?
 What did you really enjoy?
 Why?
-Final Note: You MUST submit the link to this weekly post in Canvas by midnight on Sunday.
+Final Note: you MUST submit the link to this summary post in Canvas by midnight on the due date.
 NO EXCEPTIONS.
 NO LATE WORK ACCEPTED.